-The more you know the better you do, right?
-In the past decade, food allergies, intolerances and dietary restrictions have been discovered to be the cause of a great number of ailments.
-Irritable Bowel Syndrome, which is irritated by dairy, gluten, and even some fruits and vegetables, is one of the most common disorders affecting consumers today.
-I, for one, use to suffer through hours of painful bloating after eating some of my favourite foods, only to discover my discomfit was caused by my lactose intolerance.
+In the past decade, food allergies, intolerances, and dietary restrictions have been linked to a great number of ailments.
+Irritable Bowel Syndrome – irritated by dairy, gluten, and even some fruits and vegetables – is one of the most common disorders affecting people today.

-We are all born with intestinal enzyme lactase that helps us split milk into sugars, glucose and galactose.
-This makes digesting the milk we get from our mother’s breast possible.
+We are all born with intestinal enzyme; lactase.
+It helps us to split milk into sugars, glucose and galactose.
+This makes digesting breast milk possible.
 Naturally, after childhood, the lactase enzyme disappears or lessens because our bodies no longer need breast milk.
 Our digestive systems have matured to a stage where they can handle solid food.

 Human beings are the only creatures in the world that regularly consume another animal’s milk.
 Which is weird when you consider that, as a species, our bodies have not evolved to a stage where they can comfortably digest milk that is not their own.
 This is why as much as 65% of the population suffer from lactose intolerance.
 Certain people’s bodies no longer possess the milk-splitting enzyme called lactase.
 Dairy ends up being an irritant to the lining of their intestines.